Venu2HD/DuckyScripts/Rickroll/Normal/about.md

-Normal (Just runs once), and keeps the volume at 100%.
+Just runs once, and keeps the volume at 100%.

 Can be stopped with cmd or powershell by running these commands:
 ```